Jaelumz/BikeShare_Analysis/README.md

         --Chickpea and Kidneabeans require the least humidity, around 20 --Muskmelon requires the lowest rainfall at 25mm while rice has the highest at almost 250mm.

+-Below visualizations were created to provide insights to report consumers:
+    -- Total Number of Bike Rides
+    -- Moving Average Chart (main visual) with additional visuals in tooltip -- Temperature vs Wind Speed Heat Map
+    -- Total bike rides split by weather and hour

+User-defined parameters are applied to Moving Average Chart to get insights on historical trends over time

 ## Findings